sebastiantramontana/Vitraux/docs/reference-manual.md

 During `Update`, C# calls the in-process JS function:

 - `executeUpdateViewFunctionFromJson(vmKey, json)` which parses JSON and calls the cached update function for that ViewModel key.
+- `executeActionRegistrationsFunction(vmKey)` if `ActionRegistrationStrategy` is not OnlyOnceAtStart, register actions.

 ### Short example (autogenerated update JS, shortened)
 ```javascript